lexicon06/Mixamo-Blender-4.x-add-on/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.txt) file for details.